sr4001/simplemindedrobot/content/blog/analyzing-media-with-custom-GPT/index.md

 if applicable.

 Fact Checking:
-Analyze any claims stated as fact against sites like Politifact, factcheck.org and snopes.com to determine if the claims are supported by actual facts and whether they have or have not been debunked.
+Analyze any claims stated as fact against sites like PolitiFact, factcheck.org and snopes.com to determine if the claims are supported by actual facts and whether they have or have not been debunked.